-Final Order on ASC and Attachment 6: Contested Case Order (CCO) as Amended and Adopted of summary of findings of facts for WMP related to operational fire risk and mitigation measures that apply to the facility and remain applicable to the proposed site boundary additions:
+Final Order on ASC and Attachment 6: Contested Case Order (CCO) as Amended and Adopted of summary of findings of facts for WMP related to operational fire risk and mitigation measures that apply to the facility and remain applicable to the RFA1 site boundary additions:

-• The WMP includes a specific fire potential index (FPI) tool that incorporates fire weather into the decision-making tool to reduce fire threats and risks.
+- The WMP includes a specific fire potential index (FPI) tool that incorporates fire weather into the decision-making tool to reduce fire threats and risks.
 The FPI reflects key variables, such as the state of native vegetation across the service territory, fuels, and weather.
 Each variable is assigned a numeric value, and those individual numeric values are summed to generate an FPI score which then are used to characterize fire risk as Green, Yellow, or Red based on the FPI score.
-A Green FPI
+A Green FPI score indicates low potential for a large fire to develop and spread, a Yellow score indicates an elevated potential, and a Red score indicates a higher potential for fire. - 2022 WMP considered the route of the facility and identified two locations along the route as having an increased wildfire risk (Yellow risk zone - YRZ or Tier 2) and no https://apps.puc.state.or.us/orders/2023ords/23-222.pdf Accessed 08-03-2023.
+Request from Council during its' review of the RFA1 DPO to include reference to the OPUC-approved 2023 WMP.
+Placeholder for July 17-19, 2023 EFSC Meeting Minute citation reference, B2H AMD1 DPO Hearings and EFSC Review of DPO.